Copyright Act (Canada): Copyright terms

-For joint authors, the copyright of a work lasts the life of the author who dies last, plus 50 years from the end of the calendar year of that death.
+Up until December 31, 2022, copyright of a work by an author was limited to 50 years from the end of the calendar year of death.
+As of January 1, 2023, this was changed to 70 years from the end of the calendar year of death.
+Any author who died in 1971 or before means that all their work was in the public domain.
+For authors who died in 1972 this was changed to 70 years from the end of the calendar year of death.
+The law was not made retroactive which means that any author who entered the public domain stays in the public domain.
+Authors who died in 1972 will not become public domain until 2043.
+Except if the work is a cinematographic work in which case it's 70 years from the year in which the work is made.
+However, if the cinematographic work is published before copyright expires, the copyright continues until the earlier of the end of 75 years past the year of publication and 100 past the year in which it was made.

-According to s.
-9(2), the duration of foreign works generally follow the Rule of the shorter term except in the case of NAFTA countries (i.e. USA and Mexico).
-Works from NAFTA countries follow the Canadian duration rule.
+The same rules apply for books with two or more authors, but in order to be public domain, all the authors must meet the criteria.
+In other words, the book's public domain eligibility relies on the date of death of the author who dies last.

 Unknown or anonymous authors

 Where the identity of the author is unknown (if the author is anonymous or pseudonymous) then the copyright lasts for either 50 years from the publication of the work or 75 years from the making of the work, whichever is shorter.
 However, if author's identity becomes commonly known during this time, the term provided in section 6 applies.
 The act also makes provisions for posthumous works.

 Orphaned works

 The Copyright Act allows anyone who seeks permission to use a copyright-protected work but cannot locate the copyright owner to apply to the Copyright Board ("the Board") for a licence to use that work.
 Works that are published or fixed (as the case may be) are eligible for a licence.
 The four categories are eligible material are: